 For every price range there are great places in Rabat to go for drinks, a snack, or a large meal.

-Rabat – Are you confused or simply don’t know what to eat in Morocco?
+Rabat – Are you confused or simply don’t know what to eat in Rabat?
 After living in Rabat for six months, I compiled a list of some of my favorite places to grab a bite in the city, for any price range.

 While Rabat may not be known for its food scene, with many new restaurants opening up around the city, there is now a larger variety of cuisines and atmospheres to choose from.

 For low-priced food, the best place to go is the medina (old city).
 Inside the medina you can find all kinds of sandwiches, sweets, juices, and breads.
 Medina sandwiches often range between MAD 5 and 10 and are a delicious and quick bite.